opensciencegrid/security/docs/index.md

 If you suspect a security problem, please **report it immediately**.

+!!! note
     Also do NOT forget to report security incidents to your **local/home organization's** incident response team.

 Please promptly report security incidents involving OSG resources using any of the following methods.
 The phone and email address is monitored 24\*7: